DLR-AMR/t8code/scripts/README.md

 #### indent_all_files.scp

 This script indents all t8code source files at once.
-This script should only be used by the core developers.
+This script should only be used by the main developers of t8code.
 Handle with care.

 #### find_all_source_files.scp